AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/ad-revenue-1.md

 Ad revenue is reported to AppsFlyer by either aggregate granularity (via API) or impression-level granularity (via SDK).
 Impression-level data via SDK has better data freshness and earlier availability in AppsFlyer.

 This document details how to send impression-level ad revenue provided by partners in the app to AppsFlyer.
+> 📘 **Note**
+>
+> The marketer also needs to configure the integration for each mediation partner in AppsFlyer, either impression-level (via SDK) or impression-level (via SDK) with device-level (via S2S API).
+[Learn more](https://support.appsflyer.com/hc/en-us/articles/217490046#connect-to-ad-revenue-integrated-partners)

 ### Reporting ad revenue using the SDK